When Ice on the River is Shot with Blue…

 Now fill yourself with mugwort and wine.

-Tend to the fire; mend your shirts.
+Tend the fire and mend your shirts.

 and beckon your heart back home.